briancaffey/briancaffey.github.io/content/2022/06/17/deploying-unstoppable-django-applications-with-terraform-aws-ecs-and-github-actions.md

 ---
 title: Building and deploying unstoppable Django applications with Terraform, AWS ECS and GitHub Actions
 date: '2022-06-17'
-description: This article is a deep dive into how to do fast, zero-downtime deployments for highly scalable and cost-effective serverless Django applications using Terraform, ECS Fargate and GitHub Actions
+description: This article is a deep dive into how to do fast, zero-downtime deployments for highly-scalable and cost-effective serverless Django applications using Terraform, ECS Fargate and GitHub Actions
 # image: /static/adhoc.png
 tags:
   - django